AnibalFlores/app-chat/README.md

 ## Aditional steps

-The project is bootstraped and uses font awesome
+The project is bootstraped and uses font awesome.

 Run `npm install bootstrap` to install it

-Run `npm install font-awesome` to install it next inside angular.json add this lines `"styles":  ["node_modules/bootstrap/dist/css/bootstrap.css","node_modules/font-awesome/css/font-awesome.css","src/styles.css"],` maybe some other dependencies are necessary via npm install such as jquery and popper.
+Run `npm install font-awesome` to install it

+Next inside `angular.json` add this lines under `"styles":  ["node_modules/bootstrap/dist/css/bootstrap.css","node_modules/font-awesome/css/font-awesome.css","src/styles.css"],`

+Maybe some other dependencies are necessary via npm install such as jquery and popper.

 Regards
 Aníbal.-